NHSDigital/eps-devcontainers/README.md

           echo "DEVCONTAINER_IMAGE_VERSION=$DEVCONTAINER_VERSION" >> "$GITHUB_OUTPUT"
 ```
 # Project structure
-We have 3 types of dev container.
+We have 4 types of dev container.
 These are defined under src

 `base` - this is the base image that all others are based on.
 `languages` - this installs specific versions of node and python.
-`projects` - this is used for projects where more customization is needed than just a base language image
+`projects` - this is used for projects where more customization is needed than just a base language image.
+`githubactions` - this just takes an existing image and remaps vscode user to be 1001 so it can be used by github actions.

 Each image to be built contains a .devcontainer folder that defines how the devcontainer should be built.
 At a minimum, this should contain a devcontainer.json file.
 See https://containers.dev/implementors/json_reference/ for options for this